The big challenge: backup and GDPR

 Towards data protection conformity

-Whether your data is unstructured (files, images, emails etc.) or structured (databases) or a combination, GDPR requires your storage infrastructure to have:
+Whether your data is unstructured (files, images, emails etc.) or structured (databases) or a combination, GDPR effectively requires your storage infrastructure to have:

 - Centralized adminstration and a level of integrated automatization within the backup solution.
 You should be able to include and exclude data to protect and retentions to apply whatever the storage support.